xiangzhennan/shitcode-web/portfolio/UX/README.md

 <a name="_5.3"></a>
 ### - Wireframe: report page

-The report page is to show the result and performance of the player with three button to choose next step.
+The report page is to show the result and performance of a player and with three buttons to choose next step.

 The initial design of report page is drawn as below.